When configuring certain Applications, you can also customize some of the UI components that are displayed to a

 - Header and Body Tag content

-- Text displayed while an Application is loading (Mobile Web Application only)
+- Text displayed while an Application is loading (Mobile Web Applications only)

-- Spinner image used for a Application (Mobile Web Application only)
+- Spinner image used for a Application (Mobile Web Applications only)

 When customizing Index.html content, keep in mind that the primary design mechanism for UI components is the Admin Console's Themes resource.
 Themes are where you should provide comprehensive CSS-based UI design.
 Index.html customization is not intended to replace the Themes resource, but to provide additional UI design flexibility at the application level.